be-hase/honoumi/README.md

-Honoumi is Simple RESTful Framework (for JSON).
+Honoumi is Simple High-performance RESTful Framework (for JSON).

 ## Feature